Hyperion (moon): Shape and size

-Shape

 Hyperion is one of the largest bodies known to be highly irregularly shaped (non-ellipsoidal, and especially not in hydrostatic equilibrium) in the Solar System.
-The only larger moon known to be irregular in shape is Neptune's moon Proteus.
+The only larger planetary moons known to be irregular in shape are Neptune's moons Proteus and Nereid.
 Hyperion has about 15% of the mass of Mimas, the least massive known ellipsoidal body.
-The largest crater on Hyperion is approximately 121.57 km in diameter and 10.2 km deep.
+Although Hyperion is the eighth-largest moon of Saturn, it is only the ninth-most massive.
+Phoebe has a smaller radius, but it is more massive than Hyperion and thus denser.

 A possible explanation for the irregular shape is that Hyperion is a fragment of a larger body that was broken up by a large impact in the distant past.
 A proto-Hyperion could have been 350–1000 km in diameter (which ranges from a little below the size of Mimas to a little below the size of Tethys).
 Over about 1,000 years, ejecta from a presumed Hyperion breakup would have impacted Titan at low speeds, building up volatiles in the atmosphere of Titan.